The Queen Elizabeth II Aiming for the Top Scholarship

 The Queen Elizabeth II Aiming for the Top Scholarship Program has been discontinued by the Government of Ontario.
-No new scholarships will be awarded in 2012-2013.
+No new scholarships will be awarded effective 2012-2013.
 Current holders of this scholarship will be eligible to renew their awards based on their academic progress throughout their course of study.

 - How to claim the Scholarship

 - Transferring the Scholarship

 If you are a winner, your award will be entered onto your UWO account and will appear on your account as anticipated aid toward the end of August 2013.
 It can be applied towards the first installment of your tuition.
 Once the scholarship is applied to your UWO account it will be used to off-set any fees owing.
 Any remaining balance will be ‘refunded’ in the form of a cheque,and mailed to your home address as indicated on the Registrar Website.

 In order to receive your scholarship, you must enrol in full-time studies (i.e. enroled in 60% or more of a full course load or 40% or more of a full course load for students with permanent disabilities) in each term that you are receiving a payment.
 Furthermore, the value of the scholarship cannot exceed the combined amount of your actual tuition and OSAP-recognized compulsory fees.
 If you do not enrol in full-time study or if you withdraw during the study term, your scholarship will be adjusted accordingly.